 Why Do You Want to Be A Financial Advisor?

 Being a financial advisor is not an easy career.
 You may have been told that it’s the hardest job to make $25,000 a year but the easiest job to make $125,000 a year.
 That’s not too far off from the truth.
-Building a book of clients, regulatory requirements, managing client expectations, and market fluctuations are some of the stressors in the life of a financial advisor.
-With that said, having your eyes set on your why is essential.

 Why financial advising?
 If your answer is helping people, you’re off to a great start for a successful career.
 Once you have your why, your next concern should be about execution.
 If you’re unsure about your motivation try to take a step back and consider what’s important to you.

+Making a career change is a significant life event and something you’re obviously spending a great deal of time considering.
+So, ask yourself, what sort of things bring me joy?
+What do I enjoy doing that doesn’t feel like daunting work?
 If you’re still unclear it may not be the right career choice for you or the right time for you to explore being a financial advisor.
 If you would like to talk through these questions, it may be beneficial to talk to our recruiters.

 How Will You Help People?

 Once you’re clear that you want to help people, you next need a firm that will support your vision.
-Each firm has different values and will offer varying resources that determine how much time you can allocate to being in front of your clients and prospects.
+Each firm has different values and will offer varying resources that determine how much time you can allocate in front of your clients and prospects.
 Compensation is simply the byproduct of helping people.

 At Consolidated Planning, we have an emphasis on people before products and our planning process supports that.